-Through this RFP, NYS OMH will make funds available for the implementation of nine (9) Critical Time Intervention Teams in New York City and Long Island, serving individuals who are at least 18 years old (see section 1.2 for exception of "young adults").
-RFPs for specialty population CTI Teams, and CTI Teams for upstate and rural areas will be released at a later date.
+Through this RFP, NYS OMH will make funds available for the implementation of 26 Critical Time Intervention Teams in NYS as outlined in Section 4.3.1, serving individuals who are at least 18 years old (see section 1.2 for exception of "young adults").
+RFPs for specialty adult population CTI Teams will be released at a later date.